orra-dev/orra/docs/sdks/python-sdk.md

 pip install orra-sdk
 ```

-> **Development Note**: During alpha, the control plane runs in-memory.
-After control plane restarts, services need to be reconfigured.
-See our [Reset Guide](../reset-control-plane.md) for the simple steps.

 ## Quick Integration Example

 The Orra SDK is designed to wrap your existing service logic with minimal changes.
 Here's a simple example showing how to integrate an existing chat service: